In this guide, you’ll learn the exact strategy I’m using to capture 80,46% of my subscriber’s email addresses in Facebook Messenger with ManyChat.

 You need to add this directly after the subscriber gave their email address.

-It’s also possible to use the “Trigger Integromat” action, but I like the External Request better because it’s more flexible.
+It’s also possible to use the “Trigger Make” action, but I like the External Request better because it’s more flexible.

-After you’ve done that, go back to Integromat.
+After you’ve done that, go back to Make.

 If you previewed the external request you’ll see a little notification that says that the data structure was successfully determined.

-That’s important because this way Integromat can use all the little pieces of information that ManyChat gave.
+This is important because this way Make can use all the data ManyChat passed on as variables.

 If you don’t see it, click “Re-determine data structure” and try to preview the External request again.